Skip to content

 With significant changes on the horizon, landlords must stay informed and ensure they are fully compliant with the new requirements once the Bill becomes law.

-For advice on residential property disputes, please contact Associate Marissa Lawrence or Senior Litigation Partner David Burns.
+For advice on residential property disputes, please contact Senior Associate Marissa Lawrence or Senior Litigation Partner David Burns.

 Author